 Sweet Potatoes (Ipomea batatas) are an easy vegetable to grow.
 As long as they have warm weather and warm soil, they are drought and heat-tolerant and have very few issues with pests or diseases.

 Grown in the South, they can be grown in the ground or in raised beds.
 Northern regions can grow them best with sandy soil or in raised beds that are mulched with black plastic to keep the soil warm.
+You can also grow potatoes in containers which is a great way to add them to your garden.

-Sweet potatoes are low in calories, high in beta-carotene, and also contain protein, calcium, iron, vitamins A and C, and other minerals.
+Sweet potatoes are low in calories, high in beta-carotene, and contain protein, calcium, iron, vitamins A and C, and other minerals.
 And they can be stored for a longer amount of time, allowing you to enjoy them even after the growing season ends.

-There are several varieties available, some of the most common to choose from include:
+There are several varieties available; some of the most common to choose from include:

 - Beauregard – Matures in about 90 days, is a southern variety but also grows well in the North with dark red roots and dark orange flesh.
 This variety stores well.